 The Benefits of Hyaluronic Acid For Skin

-Hyaluronic acid (HA) is naturally occuring in our skin.
+Hyaluronic acid (HA) is a substance that is naturally occurring in our skin.
 The highest concentration of HA is found in the dermal layer (lower layer) of the skin, providing hydration and making our skin look plumper.